burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 C++ 1998 and C++2003 use the C89 preprocessor, although the C language also has evolved: Tradition C, C89, C95, C99, C11, and C17.
 For a detailed description of the C preprocessor, please read Chapter 3 in ([2]).

-Preprocessor macro extensions in C/C++ have the following property.
+Preprocessor macro extensions in C/C++ have the following important property.
 Once an extension replaces a macro call, the macro call search process starts from the beginning of the expanded extension for further replacement.

 During this process, macros referenced in their own expansion are not re-expanded, and that preprocessor macro extension does not lead to infinite recursion.
 ```cpp